 How will fostering impact on my welfare benefits?

 If you currently claim welfare benefits you are likely to be able to continue to claim while fostering.
 The benefits system has changed dramatically over recent years with a new benefit, Universal Credit, introduced which replaces six ‘legacy’ benefits.
 All fostering payments are disregarded as income for the purposes of Universal Credit.
 For DWP benefits such as income support, fostering payments are also disregarded as income.
 For HMRC benefits such as tax credits, only taxable income (any amount over the tax threshold calculated using the special tax scheme for foster carers, Qualifying Care Relief) is taken into consideration which for many foster carer is zero.
 Universal Credit also allows a period of eight weeks between placements where the foster carer will not be subject to any work-search requirements.
 Foster carers are allowed one bedroom which will not be regarded as under-occupied as per the under-occupancy rules (also known as the ‘bedroom tax’) if claiming housing benefit or Universal Credit housing element when living in social or privately rented accommodation.

 Can I foster if I have previously had financial problems?

-A fostering service may have their own policy regarding foster carers working, but it is often possible to work part-time particularly if caring for school age children, and depending on the needs and age of children it may be possible to work full-time.
+A fostering service may have their own policy regarding foster carers working, but it is often possible to work part-time particularly if caring for school-age children and depending on the needs and age of children it may be possible to work full-time.
 Foster carers are expected to be available to care for children, attend meetings, training, support groups, and to promote and support contact between a child and their family.
-Fostering services would not usually consider it appropriate for a fostered child to be in full-time day care while their foster carer works, but may consider use of afterschool clubs and other child care arrangements for older children.
+Fostering services would not usually consider it appropriate for a fostered child to be in full-time daycare while their foster carer works, but may consider the use of after-school clubs and other childcare arrangements for older children.

 If, after considering becoming a foster carer, you don't think fostering is for you, but would still like to help transform fostered children's lives, please make a donation to The Fostering Network.